peterramsing/church-sound/README.md

 I've been doing sound since I was six and have needed to get my head around all the knowledge I've been taught and learned.
 Here's that attempt.
 Feel free to make updates, requests, etc.

+This is to be a jumping off point and not a law book.
+While this might be what I use for my teams this is just to spark conversations to create your own plans.

 **This is very much a Work In Progress right now!**